KieranBest/Final-Year-Project/README.md

 ### Finalised Design

-Implementation and Testing
+### Implementation and Testing
 In addition to illustrating "coding traps", this should highlight particular novel aspects to algorithms.
 Testing should be according to the scheme presented in the Analysis chapter and should follow some suitable model - e.g. category partition, state machine-based.
 Both functional testing and user-acceptance testing are appropriate.
 For experimental/investigative projects, techniques developed should be evaluated against a standard result set for calibration, as well as the "live" data set.
 For theoretical projects, the relative power/expressiveness of the theory should be evaluated with respect to competing approaches.

-Hardware and Software Stack
+### Hardware and Software Stack
-What is needed to run this application?
+This application requires the user to possess a MIDI keyboard and the ability to plug into a computer or laptop device.
+The device will need to have a web browser that supports MIDI input such as Chrome, Edge and Opera.

 ### Results